conlibra/practice/basic_theory/theory_practice.md

 ### 3 task

 - [ ] In HTML add a text element inside squares
-- [ ] Center the text element inside squares Using CSS
+- [ ] Center the text element inside squares using CSS

 ### 4 task